Dividend Aristocrats vs Dividend Kings: What’s the Difference?

 - dunfordnicole

-Let’s break it down in simple terms so you can decide where your money works hardest: with the Aristocrats, the Kings, or both.
+Let’s see where your money works hardest: with the Aristocrats, the Kings, or a strategic mix of both.

 What Are Dividend Aristocrats?